Generable

 Add a Guide(description:_:) with maximumCount(_:) to reduce token usage.

 If the Generable type includes properties with clear names the model may have all it needs to generate your type, eliminating the need of Guide(description:).
-For more information on managing the context window size, see TN3193: Managing the on-device foundation model’s context window.
+For more information on managing the context window size, see Managing the context window.